kiboko-labs/tech.kiboko.fr/content/kubernetes/index.md

 deployment.apps/dashboard-metrics-scraper created
 ```

+Kubectl will make Dashboard available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.

-You then need to create your users.
+You then need to create your users if it wasn't already done.
 Create a sample User: https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md

 Creating Users for the Kubernetes Dashboard